Sagebox/Sagebox-rs/README.md

 Sagebox is a set of GUI tools that let you add windows, controls, and graphical output to your Rust programs using linear, procedural code — without any boilerplate, or the overhead of an event-driven framework.

-Built from scratch, Sagebox was designed as a comprehensive GUI to support everything from cross-platform, high-performance applications, fun-with-graphics programs, down to very simple console-mode-only applications using GUI controls for development or release.
+Built from scratch, Sagebox was designed as a platform-agnostic, comprehensive GUI — supporting everything from high-performance, cross-platform applications, fun-with-graphics programs, and console-mode-only projects using GUI controls for development or release.

 Sagebox drops cleanly into existing code or new projects when rapidly prototyping or exploring creative ideas.